-Presented below is CAIDA's 2013 visualization of both IPv4 and IPv6 Internet topology at the Autonomous System (AS) level.
+Presented below is CAIDA's latest visualization of both IPv4 and IPv6 Internet topology at the Autonomous System (AS) level.

-This visualization represents a macroscopic snapshot of IPv4 and IPv6 Internet topology samples captured in 2013.
+CAIDA's AS Core visualization represents a macroscopic snapshot of IPv4 and IPv6 Internet topology samples captured over the course of a year.
 The plot illustrates both the extensive geographical scope as well as rich interconnectivity of nodes participating in the global Internet routing system.

 Starting from 2013 we have made two major refinements to how we create the graph, including how we rank individual ASes, improving our AS Core visualization.

 Quantifying the effects of these changes on IPv4 AS degree computations